MariemAbdi/Bloc-Cubit-Practice/README.md

 cd Bloc-Cubit-Practice

-2. [Configuration Step 1: Describe how to configure the project, such as setting up environment variables, creating configuration files, etc.]

-3. [Configuration Step 2: If there are additional configuration steps, outline them here.]

-4. Install the required dependencies using:
+2. Install the required dependencies using:

 flutter pub get